cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production.md

 Once production validation is done, the transit provider can be added to the production Benefits database.

-_Typically performed by a Cal-ITP developer._
+_Most of these steps are typically performed by a Cal-ITP developer._

 === "Littlepay"

-    1. Cal-ITP creates a customer group **for production use** in production Littlepay.
+    1. Transit agency creates a customer group **for production use** in production Littlepay.
-    1. Cal-ITP associates the group with the discount product [created previously during production validation](#configuration-for-production-validation).
+    1. Transit agency associates the group with the discount product [created previously during production validation](#configuration-for-production-validation).
-      - Once this is complete, verify that the setup is correct by using the [littlepay CLI](https://github.com/cal-itp/littlepay).
+      - Once this is complete, Cal-ITP verifies that the setup is correct by using the [littlepay CLI](https://github.com/cal-itp/littlepay).
     1. Cal-ITP creates a new `LittlepayGroup` in the Benefits prod environment:
       - Set the 'Group id' value to the corresponding **production** group ID.
       - The new `LittlepayGroup` is then associated with the correct enrollment flow and transit provider using the dropdowns.